willschipp/cloud-lab/README.md

 # cloud-lab

-Documentation to setup a cloud lab
+## Purpose

+Capture scripts and notes about setting up a cloud lab to support various development and testing scenarios